-Don’t miss this once-a-year chance to peek inside more than 700 of the capital’s most interesting buildings.
+Don’t miss this once-a-year chance to peek inside more than 800 of the capital’s most interesting buildings

-A highly anticipated fixture in the capitalʼs cultural calendar, Open House London is a citywide celebration of buildings, places and spaces next month.
+A highly anticipated fixture in the capitalʼs cultural calendar, Open House London is a citywide celebration of buildings, places and spaces.

-With more than 700 buildings involved this year Open House Londonʼs selection includes beautifully designed residences, innovative infrastructure projects and prestigious civic buildings, from the London Eye and the BT tower to the Royal Courts of Justice and even 10 Downing Street, alongside a programme of neighbourhood walks, engineering and landscape tours, cycle rides and expertsʼ talks – all for free.
+With more than 800 buildings involved this year Open House Londonʼs selection includes beautifully designed residences, innovative infrastructure projects and prestigious civic buildings, from the BT Tower to the Royal Courts of Justice and even 10 Downing Street, alongside a programme of neighbourhood walks, engineering and landscape tours, cycle rides and expertsʼ talks – all for free.

-Returning to the programme this year, 50 years since it was declared operational in 1965, the BT Tower is still very much alive and relaying broadcast, internet and telephone information around the world.
+Returning to the programme this year, the BT Tower is still very much alive and relaying broadcast, internet and telephone information around the world.
 An enduring, distinctive feature of the London skyline, the weekend will provide a rare opportunity for members of the public to visit the famous revolving floor, 158 metres above the capital.